Skip to main content

 1. Choose the capability under examination

-Map the capability to its components: data pipelines, AI agents, compliance controls, decision authorities, customer touchpoints.
-Identify where automation sits versus where human discretion governs outcomes.
-Target the seams between them.
+Map the capability to its components, including data pipelines, AI agents, compliance controls, decision authorities, and customer touchpoints.
+Identify where automation is used versus where human discretion governs outcomes.
+Focus on the seams between them.

 2. Formulate hypotheses about failure and learning

-The goal is dual: reveal fragilities and specify what improvement should look like.
-Example hypotheses:
+The goal is to both reveal fragilities and specify what improvement should look like.
+For example:

 3. Inject controlled volatility